WasiimSheb/WasiimSheb/README.md

 # Hi, I'm Wasim

-I'm a passionate software developer with a focus on C and C++ programming.
+A passionate software developer focusing on C and C++ programming.
 Below you'll find a summary of my projects and interests.

 ## About Me